Deciphering the explosion mechanism of Type-Ia SNe using their remnants I: general properties and a case study on Tycho's SNR: Numerical method

-These 1D models are free of large-scale anisotropies intrinsic to the ejecta.
-This reduces interference with the typical small-scale dominant modes that arise due to turbulence and are of interest in this work.
 The models provide us with the ejecta density profile and abundances for Si, S, and Fe.
 These elements were chosen since they are produced abundantly during SN nucleosynthesis, and have prominent emission lines in soft X-rays.
 The ejecta is assumed to be cold ($P = 10^{-6}\rho$) and expanding homologously ($v=r/t$).
 The ambient medium (AM) is taken to be uniform with a density of $n_0 = 0.2\,\mathrm{cm}^{-3}$.
 This value was chosen to be consistent with the inferred AM density for Tycho's SNR \citep{Cassam-Chenai+2007ApJ,Katsuda+2010ApJ}.
-These profiles are mapped onto a 3D domain and allowed to expand to the SNR phase, as detailed in the next Section.
+These profiles are mapped onto a 3D domain and allowed to expand to the SNR phase, as detailed in the next section.